Eufemio Abreu

-Eufemio Abreu (born 1901 - death date unknown) was a Cuban professional baseball catcher, right fielder, first baseman and third baseman in Negro league baseball and the Cuban League.
+Eufemio Abreu (born 1901 in Matanzas, Cuba – death date unknown) was a Cuban professional baseball catcher, right fielder, first baseman and third baseman in Negro league baseball and the Cuban League.
 He played professionally from to with the Cuban Stars (West), Almendares, Habana, and the Indianapolis ABCs.
 He finished his career in the Negro National League I with a batting average of .241, 227 hits, 2 home runs and 87 runs batted in (RBIs) in 1,043 plate appearances.